 De-crypto-ing Signals in Initial Coin Offerings: Evidence of Rational Token Retention (with T. Davydiuk and D. Gupta)

-Using the market for initial coin offerings (ICOs) as a laboratory, we provide evidence that entrepreneurs use retention to signal their quality to investors in the presence of asymmetric information.
-ICO investors face a high degree of uncertainty because of the unregulated and opaque nature of the ICO market.
-Using a detailed dataset on 7,450 ICOs, we show that ICOs that retain a larger fraction of their tokens are more successful in their funding efforts and are more likely to develop a working product or platform.
-Specifically, we estimate that a 1 p.p. increase in token retention leads to a 0.1-0.3 p.p. increase in fundraising success.
-Moreover, we find that signaling incentives are stronger in periods of elevated market noise.
+Using the market for initial coin offerings (ICOs) as a laboratory, we provide evidence that entrepreneurs use retention to alleviate information asymmetry.
+The underlying technology and the absence of regulation make the ICO market well suited to study this question empirically.
+Using a hand-collected dataset, we show that ICO issuers that retain a larger fraction of their tokens are more successful in their funding efforts and are more likely to develop a working product.
+Moreover, we find that retention is a stronger signal when markets are crowded and investors do not have as much time to conduct due diligence.

 Assessing and Combining Financial Conditions Indexes (with S. Aramonte and J. Schindler)